Billotais/TDDE09_project/README.md

  <br>
 The system can be run with either simple neural network based tagger, biLSTM based tagger or perceptron based tagger.
 Select the tagger by setting the tagger field in eval_config.json to either LSTM, NN or Perceptron.
 Note: The neural network based system is only supported for the english tree bank

+## Results
+With the biLSTM based tagger, we get 89.84 % tagging accuracy on the test set.
+With the neural network based parser, using the neural network based tagger, we get UAS of 77.4%
+With the neural network based parser, using the perceptron based tagger, we get UAS of 78.76%

 ## Run the perceptron based parser
 In order to run the advanced system, simply run <br>